 If you are not sure if your experience exceeds the level of the course – please get in touch – we’ll talk and advise accordingly.

 Can I bring my child in with me?

 Pre-walker babies are welcome in class – they are an important part of the class set up, being the ideal models on which to practice your photography.
-We always have mats, cushions and a small selection of toys set out for them and try to flex the session to their needs.
+We always have mats and cushions available in session and try to flex the session to their needs.
 We do not have additional children’s entertainers involved in the session so you will have to balance your learning with looking after your child, but in most cases our students assure us it works really well.
 Yes, all the children can get grumpy or a little loud at times and no, nobody minds.
 Everyone else in the group is a parent and knows exactly what having kids means.

 I have a toddler - can they still come?